 Unaccounted for water is the difference between the volume of water pumped into the system and the volume registered by all customer meters.
-Absent the water loss due to individual water main breaks, the water used by the Fire Department (for fire fighting, training, drills and tank storage replacement), by the VBM Water Department for hydrant flushing, maintenance, repair and routine pipe leakage common for the age and running length of this system as well as all public uses contributed to an unaccounted water usage of 16.1%.
+Absent the water loss due to individual water main breaks, the water used by the Fire Department (for fire fighting, training, drills and tank storage replacement), by the VBM Water Department for hydrant flushing, maintenance, repair and routine pipe leakage common for the age and running length of this system as well as all public uses contributed to an unaccounted water usage of 17.5%.
 VBM's goal is to maintain unaccounted for water to within the 10% to 20% range suggested by the American Water Works Association (AWWA).
-We are very pleased with these results reflecting on our many years of determined work to lessen uncontrollable water loss.
+With unaccounted for water at the upper limit of the normal range, we plan in 2025 to hire a contractor to perform a leak detection survey of the water system.